fastapi/fastapi/docs/python-types.md

 ## Pydantic models

-<a href="https://pydantic-docs.helpmanual.io/" target="_blank">Pydantic</a> is a Python library to perform data validation.
+<a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a> is a Python library to perform data validation.

 You declare the "shape" of the data as classes with attributes.